Lilirose200x/Backlogs/README.md

 # 428 Assignment A

-Project Backlog for Online Chess App
+Project Backlog for an Online Chess App

 # Group 3
 | Name | ID |